Final Paper

 The deadlines are listed on our schedule.
 I include them here as well:

-• Presentation to class (week 14)
+• Presentation to class (Monday and Wednesday of week 15)

 Length